 - Watching one of your favorite movies

-- Creating a “spa day” at home and pampering your skin
+- Creating a spa day at home and pampering your skin

-- Engaging in leisure activities
+- Engaging in leisure activities that calm or inspire you

 Self care activities can be simple and enjoyable, and sometimes, when life feels out of balance, it’s important to incorporate more self care into your routine.